 There are sit/stand workstations - power height adjustable desks with an operating switch - located on floors 01, 0, 1, 2 and 3.
 They are ideal for sit/stand working.
 The location of these workstations are provided on our floor plans.
 Floor plans can be viewed as you exit the stairs or lifts on each floor.

 Study carrels and lockers

 The Library has some study carrels (small study rooms) which are normally available on a daily basis and lockers are available for one week.
 It may be possible for students with additional needs to have a carrel or locker for a longer period.
 There are some lockers in the Library foyer for those unable to access the lockers on floor 01.
-Please contact Jane Abson, Disability Co-ordinator in the Student Support Service for further information.
+Please contact Student Support Services for further information.

 Photocopying and printing

 PrintPlus+ workstations for photocopying, printing and scanning are available on all floors of the Library.
 If you need help please ask at the IT Service Desk.

 The library does run regular workshops but if you would like extra help with a particular topic then please contact the Library Helpdesk.
 Staff will do their best to assist with any searches.
 You can also contact your Faculty Librarian for a 1:1 consultation